 New Roboclub students are not required to purchase the hardware.
 This posting is meant to only provide parents ideas what to get in order to allow their children to further their robotics exercises at home.
 Storming Robots is not an authorized seller for the hardware, nor software.
 Therefore, we shall not be able to provide you discount; nor can we sell the items to you.
+However, we have created a facebook group where you may find interested sellers.
 RobotC (used for most of our robotics club students) provides Storming Robots 20% commission for purchases placed thru our website.
-You will have go thru this link to place the order.
+You will have to go thru this link to place the order.
 We in-turn pass the 20% to our students in the form of rebate.
 We are not responsible any product change, support, and pricing and such.

 Mindstorms Robotics Hardware

 Mindstorms is an excellent learning unit.
+There is no difference in learning between NXT and EV3 at their levels.
+Programming and mechanical building concepts are identical.
+Even the software we use is the same, RobotC.
 With our in-house expertise, we are able to stretch its learning value to an advanced level which not common among pre-college students.
+If you have already owned the NXT version, you do not need to invest on a new EV3 version.
 For learning value, there is no need to constantly upgrade to the latest hardware either.
-However, if you have already owned the NXT version, you do not need to invest on a new EV3 version.

 Before you invest!!!Arduino is a platform for electronic projects, not as a robotics platform.
 There is NO single pre-packaged Arduino robotic kit per se to allow you to build large varieties of chassis and contraptions like Mindstorms does.
 If your purpose is to learn about Electronics, Arduino will be a perfect and inexpensive platform to start out with.
 However, if your goal is to use it for a full-blown robotics project, or even (mobile) robotics competition, moving away completely away from Mindstorms may very likely not the best choice.
 To write about this, it will take many pages of whitepaper to give extensve explanation and comparison.
 Here I have included some brief highlights.